Wevah/IDNA-Cocoa/README.md

 	- (NSString *)punycodeEncodedString;
 	- (NSString *)punycodeDecodedString;

-Encodes or decodes a string to it's punycode-encoded format
+Encodes or decodes a string to its punycode-encoded format.

 	- (NSString *)IDNAEncodedString;